StoneStepsInc/zlib-nuget/README.md

 ## Building a Nuget Package

-This project can build a Nuget package for zLib either locally or via GitHub actions.
+This project can build a Nuget package for zLib either locally or via a GitHub workflow.
 In each case, following steps are taken.

   * zLib source archive is downloaded from zLib's website and its SHA-256 signature is verified.